Dinner with Friends (2025 film)

 Dinner with Friends is a Canadian drama film, directed by Sasha Leigh Henry and released in 2025.

-Her full-length directorial debut, the film centres on a group of eight longtime friends who are now in their mid-30s, and regularly meet for dinner in an attempt to hold onto their friendship in the face of the life pressures that are pulling them apart.
+Her full-length directorial debut, the film centres on a group of eight longtime friends who are now in their mid-30s, and who regularly meet for dinner in an attempt to hold onto their connections in the face of external pressures that seem to be pulling them apart.

-The cast includes Tattiawna Jones, Izaak Smith, Andrew Bushell, Alex Spencer, Tymika Tafari, Rakhee Morzaria, Michael Ayres and Leighton Alexander Williams.
+Shot on a micro-budget, the film's cast includes Tattiawna Jones, Tymika Tafari, Izaak Smith, Andrew Bushell, Alex Spencer, Rakhee Morzaria, Michael Ayres and Leighton Alexander Williams.

 Plot

 Joy (Jones) and Malachi (Spencer) are a married couple who miss the regular gatherings they used to have with their core group of friends, and have reinitiated a regular series of dinner parties.
 Joy resents the fact that the duty of planning and hosting the dinner always falls on her shoulders despite the fact that she and her husband have their hands full with their jobs and children, and want everybody to take turns.
 Evie (Morzaria) is Joy's best friend, who is still struggling with loneliness and rejection after her boyfriend Tristan (Bushell) left her and seemingly disappeared without a trace, which has also been challenging for Tristan's sister Kat (Tafari).

 Paul (Smith) is also stuck in a rut, unable to afford to move into a larger apartment so that he can spend more time with his teenage son.
 Ty (Ayres) and Josh (Williams), a gay couple, seem to have their lives more together, but are themselves facing questions about whether their freewheeling and partying lifestyle is really what they want out of life.
 Tensions come to a head at the party, particularly when Tristan actually shows up.